 Category 2: Lack of ‘open’ body language

-If a person is an experienced liar or has read articles such as this one about detecting lying, they may not assume the obvious ‘closed’ body language gestures.
+If a person is an experienced liar or has read articles such as this one about detecting a lie, they may not assume the obvious ‘closed’ body language gestures.
 They have two other choices then- either display neutral body language or if they’re highly skilled liars, they’ll assume ‘open’ body language to fool you.

 Assuming that most liars are not highly skilled, if you fail to see ‘open’ body language gestures, chances are they’re deliberately maintaining a neutral and controlled body language to avoid giving away their deception.

 If you don’t see open body language gestures like showing palms, their body turned towards you, eye contact, and reasonable proximity, there is cause for concern.
-Proximity is important because proximity signals connection.
+Proximity is important as proximity signals connection.
 A liar believes they’re deceiving you and so cannot connect with you.

 Hence, they usually have to maintain distance when they talk to you.